fantasy11coin/hostmasternode/doc/benchmarking.md

 Benchmarking
 ============

-Fantasy11 Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+Betfint Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

-After compiling Fantasy11 Core, the benchmarks can be run with:
+After compiling Betfint Core, the benchmarks can be run with:
-`src/bench/bench_fantasy11`
+`src/bench/bench_betfint`

 The output will look similar to:
 ```